Jeff & Cynthia's Adventures

 There was nothing special about the hotel, just a bed to sleep in.
 In the morning, we heard a rooster calling.
 It was right outside our front door.
 There are also cats at the hotel.
 Apparently, chickens and cats wander around all these islands.

 Here is the area where we’ll spend most of our lounging time.
-These particular brand of boat is really neat.
-The sliding glass door you see goes up to the ceiling with the touch of a button!
-Then you can open the windows along the sides so the lounging area is open to the breezes.
+This particular brand of boat (Bali) is really neat.
+The sliding glass door you see rotates up to the ceiling with the touch of a button!
+Then you can open the windows along the sides so the lounging area is completely open to the breezes.
+But, it if was rainy, you can close it up like this.
 Totally cool!
+During the day, this area was always open.
+Joran just closed it when everyone went to bed at night.

-This is where we’ll eat our meals, too.
+This is where we’ll eat our breakfast and lunch.
+Most dinners we ate up on the flybridge (up on the top).
 Overall, it’s a very comfy boat.
 For our arrival, Casey provided lunch and some interesting iced drinks.
-She does really nice presentation of the food and table.
+She does a really nice presentation of the food and table.

 When you turn around and look the other direction, you can see the very nice kitchen area.
 They fit in a lot of stuff for a boat!
 This kitchen is larger than many house kitchens!